-I work from private consulting rooms in Cotham (BS6) and Greenbank (BS5), Bristol.
+I work from private consulting rooms in Cotham (BS6) and Greenbank (BS5).

 The Cotham consulting room is a ten-minute walk from Redland train station and on the 8/9 bus route.
 On Street parking (9am – 5pm) costs £1/hour.

 Access: Both consulting rooms are up a flight of steps/stairs.
-If this presents a problem, let me know and I can accommodate clients on the ground floor in Greenbank.
+If this presents a problem, let me know and I will try to accommodate you on the ground floor in Greenbank.

-However, I operate a sliding fee scale and there is room for some negotiation around the fee.
-If you are a high earner I may ask you to pay more and this will go directly toward subsidising a place for someone less able to pay.
-I currently offer a limited number of reduced cost places for which there is a waiting list.
+I operate a sliding fee scale (£80-40 with £55 as the default fee for Bristol residents) so there is room for some negotiation.
+If you are a high earner or otherwise able to pay with relative ease, I will expect you to pay more and this will go directly toward subsidising a place for someone less able to pay.
+I currently offer a limited number of reduced cost places for which there is usually a waiting list.
 If you would like to be considered for a low cost place, feel free to get in touch.

 I charge for missed sessions, but if you give me notice (at least one week), I will try to offer you an alternate time in the same week, or a second session in the following week.